Shopint-brigade/shopify_supplier_api_condo/README.md

 TODO:
 - switch to real store:
-    - change creds in EnterenueDashboardController and EntrenueController remove all FARES creds stuff
+    - change creds in EnterenueDashboardController, remove all FARES creds stuff

 TODO:
 - need to know the time for jobs(need changes in Kernal.php)